-The answer I found was put myself through the stress and pressure of gaining a qualification with the British Institute of Professional Photographers.
-I’m totally sure my clients aren’t fussed what letters I have after my name… but what about me?
+The answer I found was to put myself through the stress and pressure of gaining a qualification with the British Institute of Professional Photographers.
+I’m totally sure my clients aren’t fussed about what letters I have after my name… but what about me?

-The British Institute of Professional Photography
+The British Institute of Professional Photography HQ

-I laid my soul in front of an incredible panel of judges who I admire greatly in our wonderful industry.
+At the British Institute of Professional Photography HQ, I laid my soul in front of an incredible panel of judges who I admire greatly in our wonderful industry.
 I think so highly of them.
 They all inspire me in different ways; James Musselwhite, Paul Wilkinson, Sean Conboy, Catherine Beltramini, Saraya Cortaville, David Stanbury, all chaired by Scott Johnson.